About VIC OSHC Tracker

 Lens QA1 QA2 QA3 QA4 QA5 QA6 QA7

-Learning Focus - educational program & environment 1.5×
+Learning Focus - Emphasises educational program, environment and staff delivery (QA1, QA3, QA4) 1.5×

-Community & Trust - family partnerships & governance
+Community & Trust - Values family partnerships, inclusion and service governance (QA6, QA7)

 QA1 Educational program · QA2 Children's health & safety · QA3 Physical environment · QA4 Staffing arrangements · QA5 Relationships with children · QA6 Collaborative partnerships · QA7 Governance & leadership